AgKing3242/Image-colorization-Pytorch/README.md

 The script will load the `best_model.pt` file and use it to predict the result for the provided test image.

-## Conclusion

-- `train_cpu.py` and `train_gpu.py` are used for training the model.
-- `predict.py` is used to generate predictions on test images.
-- After training, the best model weights are saved in `best_model.pt`.

-Feel free to modify the arguments and scripts as needed for your specific use case!
+## Feel free to modify the arguments and scripts as needed for your specific use case!